mayank-Pareek/dev-mate-cli/README.md

 # dev-mate-cli

-A command-line tool that leverages OpenAI's Chat Completion API and LLMs from OpenRouter to document code with the assistance of AI models.
+A command-line tool that leverages OpenAI's Chat Completion API to document code with the assistance of AI models.
 Watch this [Demo video](https://youtu.be/YJDD6YBaEFk) to view features.

 ## Features